wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-custom-data-types.rst

 Creating a Data Type
 ---------------------
-There are two different data types that can be made, Simple data types involve data that contains only one field (ie. a single number or string) whereas Complex data types require multiple data fields (ie. multiple strings, multiple numbers).
+There are two different data types that can be made: Simple data types that have only one field (ie. a single number or string), and Complex data types that have multiple data fields (ie. multiple strings, multiple numbers).

 In order to define a simple data type, the class must extend the ``SimpleDataType<DataType>`` class with the data type needed and implement the ``getDefaultValue()`` method.
 In this example, we will use a double as our simple data type.